-Here’s a pro tip: Be sure to keep a bottle of polish at home that is a shade darker than the original color you used for your pedicure.
+Here’s a pro tip: If you go to the spa for a pedicure, be sure to keep a bottle of polish at home that is a shade darker than the original color you used for your pedicure.
 That way, when it starts to chip, you can go over your older pedicure with the darker color.
 This will help touch up your pedicure and lengthen its life!

 Or, if you would prefer the color is the same, simply BYOB (bring your own bottle) to the salon.
 That will ensure you’ll be able to touch it up in the coming weeks.

 Last, but certainly not least, make the best of a sticky polish situation, by keeping close-toed shoes far from perfectly pedicured toenails.
 Though it seems an odd choice for the coolness of late fall in Chicago, or other similar climates, sandals are best.

 Or, if pampering pedicures are your weekly or bi-weekly escape, invest in a boot certain to keep you warm and your polish intact ($58 to $78 at Bootie Pies).
 Designed with the spa maven in mind, this boot touts an open toe and a zippered back to easily slip pedicured feet in without incident.